jferna10/EnvPaper/README.md

 The output of countDMS are codon and amino acid count files in tab delimited format.

 Note that the BAMs provided are slightly different than the tab files as the BAMs are the result of a more recent remapping than the figure in the paper.
 However the differences are slight (slightly better mapping with the more recent mapping, maybe due to an upgraded version of bowtie2).

+If you wish to perform a similar analysis and are worried about alignment artifacts or wish to avoid using the custom countDMS program I suggest using [seqkit](https://bioinf.shenwei.me/seqkit/usage/) and the associated amplicon feature to extract the DMS region and parse the resulting sequence.

 ## aa_tab